dishaodedara/dishaodedara/README.md

 I'm disha Odedara. a student at charotar university.
 I have pursued Btech in Computer Engineering.I am keen about technologies and more about web development.
-I have developed some project using MERN stack .
+I have developed some projects using MERN stack .